 The landscape is very rugged, most of the year has harsh windy conditions but the community living in Puerto Williams is small and welcoming.
 You can explore the Yaghan campsites, an indigenous tribe of the area and even buy a handcraft from the last Yaghan descendant.

 There are several hikes in the area, either to the waterfalls or to Cerro La Bandera.
 It’s a one-day hike on the hill above the city from which you see across the Beagle Channel to Argentina.

 It’s a unique experience to walk the streets of the southernmost city in the world and truly off the beaten path place.

 On day 12, you will fly back to Punta Arenas, the plane leaves at 11:30 am and then catch a flight to Santiago.

 Day 13 – 14: Santiago or Valparaiso

-If you’re not a big city fan, you can hit the beach in Valparaiso, a colorful city on Chile’s coast, just 2 hours by bus from Santiago.
+If you’re not a big city fan, you can hit the beach in Valparaiso, a colourful city on Chile’s coast, just 2 hours by bus from Santiago.

 I hope you will your Chilean trip!
 For more inspiration, check out our photo essay of the best pictures of Chile:

 Are you ready to visit Chile?
 Let us know if you have any questions in the comments below.